fbpx

-Driving a Car through the South Island of New Zealand
+Driving a Car Through The South Island of New Zealand

 New Zealand is divided into 28 regions, each offering something unique.
 Below, we briefly summarize the areas on South Island and what you might see on your travels.